 With Determ, you can track conversations about your brand across all social media platforms, including Facebook, Twitter, Instagram, YouTube, and LinkedIn.

 You’ll be able to see which topics are generating the most conversation and how people are reacting.
 This enables you to quickly assess the situation and craft a response that puts out the right tone and image.

-You’ll also be able to set up alerts for specific keywords so that you can monitor when people might be talking about your brand or a related topic.
+You’ll also be able to set up alerts for specific keywords so that you can monitor when people might be talking about your brand or a related topic, or when there is a particular increase in the number of mentions of a particular topic (Spike alerts).
 This helps ensure that no stone is left unturned and allows you to stay ahead of any potential negative press.

 Plus, with a tool like Determ, you can identify emerging trends before they become too overwhelming or damaging.
 This will give you time to gather all of the facts needed for crafting an effective response.

 For example, if there’s an issue with one of your products or services, it’s important to acknowledge it publicly right away rather than trying to ignore it or hide it from view.
 Acknowledging what happened shows that you take responsibility for any mistakes made and provides customers with clear information on how it was addressed.

 With Determ’s alerts and analytics tools at hand, you’ll be able to identify any negative press early on.
 This way you can respond quickly and minimize the damage done by false stories circulating online.